joost-de-vries/embedded-rust-devcontainer/readme.md

-Raspberry Pi microcontroller playground
+# Raspberry Pi microcontroller playground

-This is a clone of https://github.com/ImplFerris/pico2-quick that adds a rust devcontainer complete with the [dev setup](https://pico.implrust.com/setup.html)
+This is a clone of https://github.com/ImplFerris/pico2-quick that adds a rust devcontainer complete with the [dev setup](https://pico.implrust.com/setup.html).
-The quickstart of the wonderful book [Embedded Programming with Raspberry Pi Pico 2 and Rust](https://github.com/ImplFerris/pico-pico) .
+It's the quickstart of the wonderful book [Embedded Programming with Raspberry Pi Pico 2 and Rust](https://github.com/ImplFerris/pico-pico).

 ## install